shuinoo/freeradius-ldap/README.md

 # TLS
-    use TLS encrypted connections to the LDAP database by using the StartTLS extended operation. startTLS operation is supposed to be  used with normal ldap connections instead of  using ldaps (port 636) connections, you must set start_tls value is yes and special /path/to/ca_file, /path/to/certificate_file, /path/to/private_key_file
+    use TLS encrypted connections to the LDAP database by using the StartTLS extended operation. startTLS operation is supposed to be  used with normal ldap connections instead of  using ld aps (port 636) connections, you must set start_tls value is yes and specified /path/to/ca_fi le, /path/to/certificate_file, /path/to/private_key_file

 ```
 docker run -it --rm --name freeradius-ldap \